 Especially for smaller ecommerce players, cross-border payment acceptance and multi-currency pricing are still big challenges.
 As a result, I expect a significant uptake in services and applications around international money transfer and foreign exchange services especially for this group of customers.

 This is why providing intelligent borderless payment solutions is a huge growth market for established players in the finance business as well as for new market entrants from the FinTech world.
-Needless to say there is a strong dependency to the other megatrends such as cashless society or financial inclusion, which by the way will be the topic of the next issue of this series.
+Needless to say there is a strong dependency to the other megatrends such as cashless society or financial inclusion, which by the way are the topics of other issues of this series (see the overview below).